-No. According to HHS, there is no correlation between accepting payments from HHS and being forced to accept or enroll into Medicare, Medicaid or insurance.
+A: No. According to HHS, there is no correlation between accepting payments from HHS and being forced to accept or enroll into Medicare, Medicaid or insurance.

 Q: What expenses or lost revenues are considered eligible for reimbursement from the Provider Relief Fund?

-The term “health care related expenses attributable to coronavirus” is a broad term that may cover a range of items and services purchased to prevent, prepare for, and respond to coronavirus, including: supplies and equipment to provide services for possible or actual COVID-19 patients, workforce training, developing and staffing emergency operation centers, and acquiring additional resources.
+A: The term “health care related expenses attributable to coronavirus” is a broad term that may cover a range of items and services purchased to prevent, prepare for, and respond to coronavirus, including: supplies and equipment to provide services for possible or actual COVID-19 patients, workforce training, developing and staffing emergency operation centers, and acquiring additional resources.
 HHS notes that “lost revenue” due to the virus could include employee or contractor payroll, employee health insurance, rent or mortgage payments, equipment lease payments, and electronic health record licensing fees.

 Q: I’ve seen one of the terms was on balance billing, also called surprise billing.
 Does this apply to my dental practice?

-The ADA worked with HHS to set the record straight, and they’ve now clarified that:
+A: The ADA worked with HHS to set the record straight, and they’ve now clarified that:

 • Dental providers “who are not caring for patients with presumptive or actual cases of COVID-19 are not subject to balance billing prohibitions.”
 Presumptive is defined as a case where a patient's medical record documentation supports a diagnosis of COVID-19,” HHS said.
 Most dentists would likely not be seeing patients with COVID-19 so would not be subject to balance billing.